k-antoniou/Library-Management-System/README.md

       <writer_id>
       ...
       ```

 - The file paths will be prompted when the program starts.
 Ensure these files are available in the same directory or provide absolute paths.
+- Examples of input files (books.txt, authors.txt, writes.txt) are provided in the **example files** directory of the repository.

 ## 👥 Authors